-Open-ended hedge funds will either be regulated by the Cayman Islands Monetary Authority (CIMA) as:
+Open-ended hedge funds, other than those exempted from regulation under section 4(4) of the MF Law (Unregulated MFs) will be regulated by the Cayman Islands Monetary Authority (CIMA) as on of the following types of Regulated Funds:

 - Licensed Funds.
 These are funds licensed under section 4(1)(a) of the MF Law. - Administered Funds.
 These are funds licensed under section 4(1)(b) of the MF Law (Administered Funds), that is, funds for which a CIMA-licensed mutual fund administrator provides the principal office and has delegated regulatory responsibilities. - Registered Funds.
-These are funds registered under section 4(3) of the MF Law by virtue of being listed on an approved stock exchange.
+These are funds registered under section 4(3) of the MF Law by virtue of satisfying the listing or minimum investment criteria referred to below.